Duration: 3 years full time

 Gain a thorough grounding in the basis, prevention, diagnosis and treatment of disease by studying Biomedical Sciences at Royal Holloway, University of London.

-This comprehensive programme will prepare you to join the ranks of biomedical researchers at the forefront of human health investigation.
+This comprehensive course will prepare you to join the ranks of biomedical researchers at the forefront of human health investigation.
 You’ll study biochemistry, physiology, cell biology, molecular biology and genetics before choosing from a range of optional modules in years 2 and 3, allowing you to specialise and follow your own particular interests.

 As a 2nd and 3rd-year student, you’ll receive specialist teaching from local health professionals, allowing you to learn more about subjects including neuroscience and clinical diagnosis of disease.
 You’ll have the option to embark on a lab-based individual research project in your 3rd year, joining a renowned research culture that has seen former students contribute to published scientific papers.
+100% of our research impact in the Department of Biological Sciences was judged to be 4* and 3* world-leading and internationally excellent in terms of its originality, significance and rigour in the latest Research Excellence Framework (REF21).
+This places the department in the top 25% of departments nationally for research impact.

 Through your studies you will gain an impressive portfolio of transferable skills, making you an attractive prospect for potential employers.
 Invaluable lab experience, specialist learning and communication skills will help you to join our alumni in sectors including medical research, biotechnology and clinical trials coordination.